How to Explore

-Traveling North on Interstate 15 take Exit 112 (Riverside/Bunkerville) and go south for 3 miles.
+Traveling north (from Las Vegas) or south (from Mesquite) on Interstate 15, take Exit 112 (Riverside/Bunkerville) and go south for 3 miles.
 Cross the bridge over the Virgin River and turn west on the first road past the bridge, Gold Butte Road.

-The Gold Butte Road is roughly paved for 14 miles.
+The Gold Butte Road is roughly paved for 21 miles.
 As you travel this road, you pass farms along the river, a homestead at an oasis, and eventually see Lake Mead to the west and the Virgin Mountains to the east.
 The paved road ends at the Whitney Pockets area.
-A high clearance vehicle is recommended for travel beyond this point.
+A high-clearance vehicle is recommended for travel beyond this point.